February 7, 1905 – Robert Byron

 However, it was in Persia (now Iran) and Afghanistan that Byron found the subject for which he forged his style of modern travel writing, which was in full blossom for The Road To Oxiana, written in Peking (now Beijing), his temporary home.

 In Peking, he lived with Desmond Parsons (1910 – 1937), a brilliant linguist, an aristocratic aesthete, and one of the most magnetic men of his generation.
 Parsons was the lover of Harold Acton (1904 – 1994), a British scholar, and fellow aesthete, who studied Chinese language, traditional drama, and poetry, some of which he translated.
-Waugh based the character of Anthony Blanche in Brideshead Revisited on Acton.
+Gay writer Evelyn Waugh (1903 – 1966) based the character of Anthony Blanche in Brideshead Revisited partly on Acton.

-Byron developed a terrific crush on Desmond who was stricken with Hodgkin’s Disease and left for a Swiss clinic where he died at 26 years old in 1937.
+Byron developed a terrific crush on Desmond who was stricken with Hodgkin’s Disease and left for a Swiss clinic where he died at 26-years-old in 1937.
 Devastated, Byron never wrote another major work.
 In 1941 he set sail for Egypt, on assignment for the London Times, and his ship sank in a torpedo attack by a Nazi German U-Boat.
 His body was never found.
-He was just 35.
+He was just 35-years-old.

 Byron’s short life was chronically hard up for money.
 Like several of his fast friends, including Waugh and novelist Anthony Powell, he was essentially a middle-class guying just making his way in the world.
 This encouraged a hardy attitude towards his work, and a wariness in the company of his better-connected friends.
 Still, their aristocratic influence was there.
 His rich chums paid for his global adventures, and he didn’t travel light: Lots of bags, trunks of food and wine, photographic equipment, and always several good-looking guys.